exakat/exakat/docs/Rules.rst

 +--------------+----------------------------------+

 .. _use-instanceof:

 Use Instanceof
 ##############

-The `instanceof <http://php.net/manual/en/language.operators.type.php>`_ operator is a faster alternative to `is_object() <http://www.php.net/is_object>`_.
+The `'instanceof <http://php.net/manual/en/language.operators.type.php>`_ operator is a faster alternative to `'is_object() <http://www.php.net/is_object>`_.

-`instanceof <http://php.net/manual/en/language.operators.type.php>`_ checks for an variable to be of a class or its parents or the interfaces it implements.
+`'instanceof <http://php.net/manual/en/language.operators.type.php>`_ checks for an variable to be of a class or its parents or the interfaces it implements.
-Once `instanceof <http://php.net/manual/en/language.operators.type.php>`_ has been used, the actual attributes available (properties, constants, methods) are known, unlike with `is_object() <http://www.php.net/is_object>`_.
+Once `'instanceof <http://php.net/manual/en/language.operators.type.php>`_ has been used, the actual attributes available (properties, constants, methods) are known, unlike with `'is_object() <http://www.php.net/is_object>`_.

-Last, `instanceof <http://php.net/manual/en/language.operators.type.php>`_ may be upgraded to Typehint, by moving it to the method signature.
+Last, `'instanceof <http://php.net/manual/en/language.operators.type.php>`_ may be upgraded to Typehint, by moving it to the method signature.

 .. code-block:: php